-The facts above show that there are differences in the perspectives of Islamic organizations and even community leaders (including religious leaders or Ulama) in interpreting Islamic Nusantara.
-But the realm of Islamic culture in the archipelago is also not studied in a long time, there is diversity in the understanding and practice of doctrines or socio-cultural expressions of Muslims.
+The facts above show that there are differences in the perspectives of Islamic organizations and even community leaders (including religious leaders or Ulama) in interpreting Islam Nusantara.
+But the realm of Islamic culture in the Nusantara is also not studied in a long time, there is diversity in the understanding and practice of doctrines or socio-cultural expressions of Muslims.
 This difference is related a lot to the cultural character of ethnic groups which is also very diverse.
 Therefore, the expression of Islamic Acehnese for example contains certain differences with Islamic expressions of Javanese or Sundanese and so on.
-This difference was also evident in the post-World War II period when the Southeast Asian region achieved independence.
+This difference was also evident in the post-World War II period when the Southeast Asia region achieved independence.
 Differences between countries are mainly related to the mode of relations between Islam and the state.
-In Malaysia and Brunei Darussalam [In that relationship, Islam Malaysia and Brunei are fully co-opted by the state" to become an integral part of the state's structure and bureaucracy.
-In Indonesia, by contrast, Muslims are almost completely independent vis-Ã -vis of the country.
-Therefore, Indonesian Islam, as represented by mainstream mass organizations, moves freely as a missionary organization, education, social modesty and civil society / civil society (civil society) almost without state intervention.
-Therefore, when talking about Islam Wasathiyah (moderation) Nusantara, the most 'perfect' representation is Indonesian Islam.
-This is an inclusive, accommodating, tolerant Islam and can coexist peacefully both internally among Muslims and with other people.]
-For example, Islam is the official state religion.
+In Malaysia and Brunei Darussalam, for example, Islam is the official state religion.
 Whereas in Indonesia, even though Muslims are the absolute majority, Islam does not form the basis of the state or the official religion of the state.
-Muslims are a minority in Singapore, Thailand and the

-Philippines; in the last two countries Muslims have had confrontations with the central government in Bangkok and Manila.
+Muslims are a minority in Singapore, Thailand and the Philippines; in the last two countries Muslims have had confrontations with the central government in Bangkok and Manila.

-However, the problems of this research are: (1) What is the history of the development of Islam in the archipelago?
+However the problems of this research are: (1) What is the history of the development of Islam in the archipelago?
 (2) What are the categories of prejudice of community leaders and community members about Islam Nusantara?
-(3) Is there a relationship between the prejudices of religious leaders and members of the community about the archipelago's Islam and social conflicts in the midst of society, with respect to Islam Nusantara?
+(3) Is there a relationship between prejudice of religious leaders and community members about Islam Nusantara with social conflict amongst the people, in connection with Islam Nusantara?